Webinar - Indigenous peoples: Get your benefits and credits

 Claiming the northern residents travel deduction

-Complete and send Form T2222 to the CRA, along with your tax return.
+Erin: Complete and send Form T2222 to the CRA, along with your tax return.

-- The taxable travel benefits received from employment or the portion of the $1,200 standard amount for the person travelling allocated for the trip;
+- the taxable travel benefits received from employment or the portion of the $1,200 standard amount for the person travelling allocated for the trip;

-- The total travel expenses paid for the trip;
+- the total travel expenses paid for the trip;

-- The lowest return airfare, which refers to the cost of the cheapest round-trip airfare available at the time travel began, between the airport closest to the claimant’s residence and the nearest designated city.
+- the lowest return airfare, which refers to the cost of the cheapest round-trip airfare available at the time travel began, between the airport closest to the claimant’s residence and the nearest designated city.

 Keep all the receipts and documents to support your claim for at least six years in case the CRA reviews your tax return.
-These documents include the cost of the lowest return airfare available at the time of the trip, receipts and other documents to support the travel expenses paid for each trip.
+These documents include the cost of the lowest return airfare, receipts and other documents to support the travel expenses paid for each trip.
+Travel expenses can include accommodations, meals, train, taxi or bus fares, vehicle expenses and other incidental expenses.

 For more information, visit canada.ca/taxes-northern-residents.

-[Image of page 1 and 2 of the Form T2222, Northern Residents Deduction for 2022.]
+[Images of page 1 and 2 of the Form T2222, Northern Residents Deduction for 2023.]

 Lowest return airfare tables

-Diandra: There are two different methods you can use to determine the lowest return airfare.
+Erin: There are two different methods you can use to determine the lowest return airfare.

 Do your taxes on time

-Filing your taxes is the only way to get the many benefits and credits that are calculated based on your income.
-This includes the benefits and credits I covered in today’s presentation.
+Filing your taxes is the only way to get the many benefits and credits that are calculated based on your income, such as the GST/HST credit.
+So even if you didn’t earn any income in the year, or your income was tax-exempt, we need this information.

+The deadline to do your taxes is generally April 30 every year.
 Filing by then allows us to calculate your payments and send them to you on time.

 There are a few ways to do your taxes!

-Diandra: There are a few ways to do your taxes:
+Erin: There are a few ways to do your taxes:

-You can do your taxes online.
-This is the fastest way, as tax returns filed electronically are typically processed within two weeks.
-The certified software is available online, and some are even free.
-The software guides you and calculates everything for you.
+Certified software is available to make online filing easy, and some software products are even free.
+The tax software guides you and calculates everything for you.
 It helps make sure you don’t miss out on any benefits and credits.
-For more information, visit canada.ca/netfile.
+For more information, go to canada.ca/netfile.

 Volunteers may be able to help you do your taxes for free.
-There are tax clinics hosted by community organizations across Canada for those with a modest income and simple tax situation.
+There are tax clinics hosted by community organizations across Canada for those with a modest income and simple tax situations.
 For more information, go to canada.ca/get-tax-help.

-You can also get help from a family member, a friend, or a tax preparer.
+You can also get help from a family member, a friend or a tax preparer.

-Or, you can download a tax package, fill out the paper forms, and mail them to the CRA.
-Paper returns can take up to 10 to 12 weeks to process.
-To get a package, go to canada.ca/taxes-general-package or call the CRA at 1-855-330-3305.
+Or you can download a tax package, fill out the paper forms and mail them to the CRA.
+You must use the package for the province or territory you lived in on December 31st.
+Filing a tax return by paper can take up to 10 to 12 weeks to process.

 Simplified tax and benefit package for Indigenous Peoples

 The goal is to make it easier to do your taxes and provide more convenient access to services.
+It includes two forms, an information sheet and a return envelope.

 Free tax help

-Diandra: You may be eligible to have your taxes done by a volunteer at a free tax clinic if you have a modest income and a simple tax situation.
+Erin: You may be eligible to have your taxes done by a volunteer at a free tax clinic if you have a modest income and a simple tax situation.
+The program is called the Community Volunteer Income Tax Program.
+In Quebec, it is known as the Income Tax Assistance – Volunteer Program.

 Generally, a modest income is less than $35,000 for a single person and less than $45,000 for a couple.

-Your tax situation is considered simple if, for example, you don’t have a small business or income from a rental property.
+Your tax situation is simple if, for example, you don’t have a small business or income from a rental property.

 Tax clinics are held all year.
 However, most clinics are offered in March and April.

-For more information or to find a clinic near you, go to canada.ca/get-tax-help.
+To find a clinic near you, go to canada.ca/get-tax-help.

 Have you received a letter from the CRA?
 No need to worry!